osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

     # List ONLY files that have "R1" at the start OR end
     # Here we use the wildcard * twice (once at the start and
-    # once at the end) to match any start or end characters
+    # once at the end) to match ANY START or END characters
     # Note that here you cannot tab complete the name
     ls -lh *R1*

     -rwxrwxr-x 1 olin olin 597M Mar  1 10:08 H8_anc_R1.fastq
     -rw-rw-r-- 1 olin olin 597M Mar  1 11:04 H8_anc_R1_trimmed.fastq
     -rwxrwxr-x 1 olin olin 709M Mar  1 11:10 H8_evolved_R1.fastq